 Restricted stock unit awards may be granted pursuant to restricted stock unit award agreements.
 Payment of any purchase price may be made in any legal form acceptable to the Board.
-We will settle a payment due to a recipient of a restricted stock unit award by delivery of shares of our common stock, by cash, by a combination of cash and stock as deemed appropriate by our Board, or in any other form of consideration determined by our

-Board and set forth in the restricted stock unit award agreement.
+We will settle a payment due to a recipient of a restricted stock unit award by delivery of shares of our common stock, by cash, by a combination of cash and stock as deemed appropriate by our Board, or in any other form of consideration determined by our Board and set forth in the restricted stock unit award agreement.
 Dividend equivalents may be credited in respect of shares of our common stock covered by a restricted stock unit award.
-Restricted stock unit awards may be subject to vesting in accordance with a vesting schedule to be determined by our Board.
+Restricted stock unit awards may be subject to vesting in accordance with a vesting schedule to be determined by our Board (subject to the limitations described in "Minimum Vesting Requirements" above).
 Except as otherwise provided in the applicable restricted stock unit award agreement, restricted stock units that have not vested will be forfeited upon the participant's termination of continuous service for any reason.